rppicomidi/pico_usb_host_troubleshooting/README.md

 Commercial embedded USB packet sniffers are very good, but most cost about $500 US or more.
-A less costly solution is to use hardware/software logic analyzers to capture the USB packets, but the good ones are still in the $100 US neighborhood.
+A less costly solution is to use hardware/software logic analyzers to capture the USB packets, but the good ones are still over $100 US.
 This cost is hard to justify for a tool that you probably won't use very often.

 Thanks to the Raspberry Pi Pico or other similar RP2040 boards and the great work from the open